12 Week Program: How to Build Perfect Muscle Symmetry

-To properly develop our physique as a whole, to ensure optimal symmetry and proportion, we must train all muscle groups with equal intensity; those we can see and those that are seemingly hidden beneath other muscles.
+To properly develop our physique as a whole, to ensure optimal symmetry and proportion, we must use isolation exercises with equal intensity; those we can see and those that are seemingly hidden beneath other muscles.

 For bodybuilding success our muscles must look impressive from all angles; deep inner back thickness and impressive spinal erectors must not be neglected in favor of the more showy lats.
 Likewise, the chest must not be bottom-heavy, but display complete development of the side, inner, outer, upper and lower areas.
 The tibialis anterior, serratus, soleus and other often-overlooked areas are to be targeted as often as the larger and more noticeable shoulders, arms and chest.

 Ways to correct muscle imbalances

 Building a symmetrical and proportionate physique may not only present you in the best possible light aesthetically, it is also likely to ensure injury prevention and promote optimal physical performance.
 For example, poor abdominal, lower back and hamstring development may create an unnaturally excessive inward curvature of the lower (lumbar) spine, or lordosis.
 Overworking the quads with squats while under utilizing direct posterior chain movements such as deadlifts and hamstring curls may promote this condition along with poor posture, and injury.